ZQuestClassic/ZQuestClassic/src/dialog/README.md

     switch(msg.message)
     {
     case message::SET_VALUE:
-        // A numeric TextField sends its argument as an int;
+        // A numeric TextField sends its argument as an int32_t;
         // this will be implicitly cast.
         value=msg.argument;
         warningLabel->setVisible(value<0);